ketanTechracers/Terraform-EKS-Deployment-for-rails/README.md

 - A Kubernetes Secret having sensitive information encrypted safely
 - A Kuberenetes Deployment launching 2 Pods running rails app container within each of them
 - A Load Balancer Service that balances the requests incoming between 2 rails instances

+### 3. `CI/CD Pipeline`
+- The CI/CD Pipeline is setup in `.gitlab-ci.yml` that runs Everytime the new code is merged in master branch
+- Before it runs, the `terraform.tfvars` file's content must be configured as a secret ENV in gitlab CI dashboard.
+Below are the steps to do so:
+  1. Export original `terraform.tfvars` file with base64 encoding by command `cat myfile.txt | base64`
+  2. Copy result and insert it to Gitlab project settings `(Your project → Settings → CI/CD → Environment variables)`
+- The Pipeline script will run as following:
+  1. run all the unit tests
+  2. build and push an updated docker image with updated tag
+  3. Update that tag's info in `terraform.tfvars` file
+  4. Roll out deployment in terraform with updated docker image

 ## Design Considerations